odyslam/devrel-resources/Discourse.md

   - [ ] Make list assets and create them or make request from design team
 - [ ] Prepare Code of Conduct, Terms of Service, Privacy Policy, and Forum Guidelines
 - [ ] Assess & install social logins and decide on data strategy
-- [ ] Align on top navigation bar information architecture
+- [ ] Align with team on top navigation bar information architecture
   - [ ] Install and setup required theme components
 - [ ] Write announcement post that could be displayed as a banner post to all new users
 - [ ] Write a small introductory post about the community team, who they are, their experience and what color they like.
 Make it personal.